platformatic/docs/versioned_docs/version-1.4.1/guides/build-modular-monolith.md

 }
 ```

-This configuration will make the People service client available as `app.people` inside any plugins that we create for our Media service.
+This configuration will make the People service client available as `request.people` inside any plugins that we create for our Media service.

 To create the skeleton structure for our plugin, let's create a new file, `services/media-service/plugin.js`, and add the following code: